-This must have been achieved in a formal workplace environment in either a paid or voluntary role within the last 3 years.
-Please contact email@example.com if you are unsure whether your experience meets the requirements above.
+Please contact firstname.lastname@example.org if you are unsure whether your experience meets the requirements above.

 Successful completion of the course is a strong indication to potential employees that you have both the ability and the academic characteristics required for working in a variety of clinical Adult Nursing settings.

 The programme is developed to position you, upon successful completion, for an accelerated career pathway to potentially become a future nursing leader, clinical expert, educator or researcher within the profession.